Posted: Fri 9th Feb 2018

 What do you think will be your biggest challenge getting there?

 Getting retailers to take a punt on a small business regardless of how good the insight and gap in the market is.
-They are naturally risk adverse and want somebody else to take the risk first.
+They are naturally risk-averse and want somebody else to take the risk first.

 How has Enterprise Nation helped your business?